lapps-askme/askme-light/README.md

 	-v /Users/Shared/data/elasticsearch/data/:/data \
 	--user elasticsearch elastic:v1
 ```
-See notes below on ElasticSearch on how to create the Elastic image and how to populate the database.
+See below for more details on how to create the Elastic image and how to populate the database.

 ### Running